alexmazzucca/html5-kindling/README.md

 ### `gulp build`

 This task will appear as "Build" in the VSCode build task menu.
-Once executed, this command will compile and compress project files (CSS, JS, PNG, JPG, etc.) and prompt you for a summary of the changes.
-Once submitted, the changes will be synced and committed to the repo.
+Once executed, this command will compile and compress project files (CSS, JS, PNG, JPG, etc.).
+A copy of the project's database (if available) will export to the root directory.
+All changes will be automatically committed with a timestamp and synced to the project's git repository.

 ### `gulp develop`

 This task will appear as "Start Server" in the VSCode build task menu.
 Once executed, this command will start a local development server.
 It will concatenate and compile JS files, but it will not compress them, allowing for faster load times and readility for debugging.
+SASS will be compiled without compression, and a sourcemap will be created for debugging purposes.
 Images will not be compressed.
-SASS will be compiled without compression, and a sourcemap will be created.

 Gulp will then watch for changes in the ".src/" directory and process them accordingly.
 Your browser will be automatically refreshed when a change is detected.

-### `gulp database`

-This task will appear as "Backup Database" in the VSCode build task menu.
-Once executed, this command will export a copy of the project's database to the root folder of your project.

 ### `gulp deploy`